tomhendersonfl/crm-data-challenge-with-json/README.md

 ## Challenge #1 - employees of companies

-Write some code that will return an array of companies, and the people who work for them.
-For example:
+Write a function that will take in the raw data, and return an array of objects that contain

+- the company name
+- an `employees` property that points to an array of people and their titles

+Some example output is:

 ```js
 [